28 FAQs about traffic offences

 You can have the record examined in order to ascertain whether there has been any defect in, for example, calibration of the device, or in its correct use.
 The court will usually assume that the evidence produced by the record is correct unless there is persuasive evidence to the contrary.

 10. What are the risks of my being disqualified for a speeding offence?

 It depends on the speed limit and the speed that you are proved to have been driving at.
 Generally, the courts will consider a disqualification if you were driving at speeds that are over a particular threshold of the speed limit in question, but this is only a matter of guidance for the courts and you can be disqualified for any degree of speeding.

 Factors that will weigh in favour a disqualification, apart from the actual speed in question, include poor road or weather conditions, driving a large or heavy goods vehicle or a public service vehicle, towing a trailer or caravan, carrying passengers or a heavy load, driving for hire or reward, or evidence of an unacceptable standard of driving apart from speed.

 11. What are the legal limits for alcohol levels while driving?

-In the UK, this is 80mg of alcohol in 100 ml of blood, which can also be measured as 35 µg (microgrammes) of alcohol in 100 ml of breath or 107 mg of alcohol in 100 ml of urine.
-Different thresholds apply abroad.
+In most of the UK, this is 80mg of alcohol in 100 ml of blood, which can also be measured as 35 µg (microgrammes) of alcohol in 100 ml of breath or 107 mg of alcohol in 100 ml of urine.
+Lower levels apply in Scotland and different thresholds apply abroad.